 Finding the right school for your child is a critical decision and we appreciate that you need as much information as possible.
 If you are considering applying for a place for your child at Woodbury please refer to our Admissions policy in the first instance.
 To arrange a visit please contact the school office on 01395 232614.
 Miss Pyle (Head of School) Mrs Julie Simpson (Assistant Head EYFS and KS1) or Mrs Kate Vernon (Acting KS2 Assistant Head Teacher) will be delighted to show you around so that you can see the high quality of our provision, our happy and motivated children and get a feel of our ethos and values.
-To make an appointment please ring the school office on 01395 232614 and speak with Mrs Gibson, Mrs Latham or Mrs Doyle who will be happy to help you.

-Admission during the school year or for Year 1 – 6 children: If you require a place for your child to start at a time other than at the start of school in Foundation, you need to complete the Local Authorities’ application form for 'in year admission', see the link below.
-If you wish to make, or support, your application on religious grounds, you must complete the supplementary form.
+Admission during the school year or for Year 1 – 6 children: If you require a place for your child to start at a time other than at Foundation, you will need to make a formal application to the Local Authority as an 'In Year Admission' through www.devon.gov.uk/admissionsonline - see link below.
+If you wish to make, or support, your application on religious grounds, you must complete a supplementary form.
 The completed forms can be submitted by email to email@example.com, or by post to the School Admissions Service, Room L102, County Hall, Exeter, EX2 4QG.
 It is helpful if you also let us know that you are applying for a place.

-Should an application be refused, parents have a statutory right of appeal, within 28 calendar days of refusal to admit, to an Independent Appeals Panel.
+Appeals process: Should an application be refused, parents have a statutory right of appeal, within 28 calendar days of refusal to admit, to an Independent Appeals Panel.
 This will review the decision and will decide whether the refusal was justified on the grounds that the school was full.
 Even if the Appeals Panel agrees that the school was full, it will also consider the impact on the child and family and may still award a place at the school.
 Appeals at the normal round of admissions to Foundation will be heard within 40 school days.
 In-Year admission appeals must be heard within 30 school days.
 Appeals are no heard face to face but by remote access.
 If this is not possible decisions will be made on written information submitted.

 We organise our Foundation and Key Stage One children into classes of 30.
 This is the legal maximum number of children allowed in a Key Stage One class with one qualified teacher.
 There are very limited exceptions which would allow a school to exceed 30 children in a Key Stage One class.
 Any appeal for a place here is subject to Key Stage One or Infant Class Size Legislation; a more limited form of appeal.